timklapdor/csulx/_drafts/2016-08-30-creating-shared-resource.md

 Here are some key points to consider:

 - **Clearly Identify topics to be divided amongst the students**.
 As with any learning activity, it is important to make expectations clear.
 Let students know what they will be focussing on and what the completed body of knowledge will represent - what will the completed ‘jigsaw’ provide?
 How much research or other work is expected from each student and how will it be shared?
-This could be done through discussion board forums, wikis and/or shared folders (ie. resources folder)
+This could be done through discussion board forums, wikis and/or shared folders (i.e. resources folder)
 - **Allocate student groups to each topic**.
 At this point there are some options to consider: is it appropriate for students to self-select or will they be assigned to particular groups
 - **Monitor progress**.
 Simply keep students on track as you would normally with regular online meeting sessions and announcements.
 - **Share the final product**.
 Once all the students or groups have completed their research and prepared their findings, share the larger body of knowledge, which is the completed ‘jigsaw’.
 This could be done in a variety of ways depending on the initial briefing.
-For example: if each student wrote a short report they could be combined into a larger book, or a series of Powerpoint slides may be compiled into a slideshow or animation.
+For example: if each student wrote a short report they could be combined into a larger book, or a series of PowerPoint slides may be compiled into a slideshow or animation.
 - **Debrief**.
 After students have had time to consider the efforts of their peers discuss overall findings and what they have learned from their own work and that of others.